stormchaserroleplaying/stormchaserRPG/Spells/2/Charms/index.md

 **Components:** V, S, M *(A stone stele.)*<br>
 **Duration:** Instantaneous

 Take a stone stele and affix it into a point of your choosing when you cast this spell.
-The next creature that attacks you within 100 foot of this stele must succeed at a Charisma defence check or be drawn to destroy it instead.
+The stele has 10 integrity and DR 6.
+The spell ends when the stele reduced to zero integrity or until dispelled.

-The stele has 10 integrity and DR 8.
-The spell ends when it breaks.
+A creature that attempts to make an attack against you within 30 feet of the stele must first make a Charisma defence check vs your charms spell skill.
+On a success, the spell has no effect on the creature.
+On a failure, the creature must spend at least 1 action to Strike the stele as it is drawn to destroy it.

 At the end of each of its turns, a creature affected by this spell can make another Charisma defence check.
-On a success, the spell ends on the target.

 **At Higher Levels:** When you cast this spell using a spell slot of 3rd level or higher, the integrity of the stele increases by 10 and the DR of the stele increases by 2 for each slot level above 2nd.